As a commonwealth country, Kenya’s legal system descends from English common law.

 KIPI registers trade marks through national filings as well as international filings through the Madrid system.

-The proposed name must contain at least one of the following particulars:
+The proposed mark must contain at least one of the following particulars:

 Applications submitted at KIPI are subjected to a similarity check for purposes of confirming whether the proposed trade marks are similar to existing and registered trade marks.
 Substantive examinations are also done to check for conformity with the Trademarks Act and Regulations.